Rubus gunnianus: Distribution and habitat

-Rubus gunnianus is found in mountainous areas such as alpine moorlands, and subalpine woodlands across Tasmania, including areas such as the Central Coast, Derwent Valley, Hobart, Huon Valley and the West Coast.
+Rubus gunnianus is found across Tasmania in mountainous areas such as alpine moorlands, and subalpine woodlands over 900 m above sea level.
+This includes areas such as the Central Coast, Derwent Valley, Hobart, Huon Valley, and the West Coast.

 It is frost hardy, which is essential to alpine environments, due to the harsh weather and exposed conditions at high altitude.
 It prefers moist, sheltered areas among mosses and leaf litter, where it can survive the harsh conditions of alpine areas, but it can also survive in semi-exposed areas.